trueheart78/trueheart78.com/resume.md

 ### :link: Dropbox Gif Linker

-I have a lot of gifs in my Dropbox, so I wanted a simpler way to get a publicly viewable URL.
-It connects to Dropbox’s api and creates a public share, caches that in a key-value store (in said Dropbox), and provides an embeddable URL.
+I have a lot of gifs in my [Dropbox][dropbox], so I wanted a simpler way to get a publicly viewable URL.
+It connects to Dropbox’s API and creates a public share, caches that in a key-value store (in said Dropbox), and provides an embeddable URL.
 Great for markdown and BBCode support.

 Originally written in Ruby, now written in Go.